 3rd Party Claim Lawsuits with a L&I Workers Comp Injury

-What is a A Workers Compensation Third Party Claim?
+What is a Worker’s Compensation Third Party Claim?

 A Third Party Claim is an L&I Job Injury Claim and a Personal Injury Claim with the Same Set of Facts

-You have a third-party claim if you are injured on the job by someone who is not your employer or a co-employee.
+You have a third-party claim if you are injured on the job by someone not your employer or a co-employee.
 For example:

-• A working delivery driver who is rear ended on the highway, by someone who is not his employer or co-employee, has both an L&I claim for the job injury and a third-party claim for the highway accident.
+• A working delivery driver who is rear-ended on the highway by someone, not his employer or co-employee, has both an L&I claim for the job injury and a third-party claim for the highway accident.

-A third-party claim can be good because one injury = two claims, both L&I and third party.
+A third-party claim can be beneficial because one injury equals two claims, both L&I and third-party.
 Some third-party claims can be worth a lot of money.

 The downside of a third-party claim is that L&I or the insurance company has a lien on your third-party recovery.
 That means because they have paid money on your L&I claim, they will get some of that money back from you when you recover on the third-party claim.
-The exact amount they get from you is subject to the worksheet formula, and possible compromise.
-Compromise is difficult because L&I or the self-insured has lien rights which are stronger than state subrogation rights.
-Sometimes the amount L&I or the insurance company will take is shockingly large.
-Sometimes the third-party settlement will ruin the remaining L&I claim.
+The exact amount they get from you is subject to the worksheet formula and possible compromise.
+Compromise is difficult because L&I or the self-insured has lien rights, which are stronger than state subrogation rights.
+Sometimes, the amount L&I or the insurance company will take from your settlement or award is shockingly large.
+Sometimes, the third-party settlement will ruin the remaining L&I claim.
 Understand how this third-party formula applies to your L&I case before you consider settling any third-party claim.

 An L&I Claim and a Third Party Claim Affect Each Other.

-• They are two different claims, with the same set of facts.
-These two claims will affect each other in significant ways.
+• They are two different claims based on the same facts.
+However, they will affect each other in significant ways.

 • L&I orders affect the Third-Party claim.